-Locked in the Cellar Creations consists of 2 FX artists with a passion to provide quality effects at affordable prices.
-We only take on one film project at a time, so that we can dedicate our full attention and resources to your needs (as we all know that creating good FX can be very labour intensive).
+We at Locked in the Cellar Creations are 2 FX artists with a passion to make quality effects accessible for anyone.
 As experienced artists, we have a knack for finding the balance between your dreams and your budget, working with professional or alternative (aka. cheaper!) materials as needed.

 Back then (I won’t say how many decades ago that was!) there weren’t a lot of Halloween props and make-up available in the stores, the way there is now (and of course no internet or YouTube back then either).
 I had to make everything myself, improvising with every day materials like tan coloured silicone bathroom caulk to make severed stumps, or a rotted corpse made entirely out of old nylons.
 When I got the book ‘Grande Illusions’ by Tom Savini a new world opened for me: the world of special effects make-up.
 There were no digital effects back then, so you had to figure out how to create an effect in the real world.

-Naturally, I went to film school, graduating with honors and with ambitions of becoming a big director (you fool!)
+Naturally, I went to film school, graduating with honours and with ambitions of becoming a big director (you fool!)
 While learning about film and TV production, I kept expanding my skills as an FX make-up artist.
 My fellow students knew where to find me whenever they needed something gross or gory.
 Working for years in post production, many of my friends and co-workers were independent filmmakers, and I was the one they turned to for props and effects solutions to fit their (often microscopic) budgets, and they still call me whenever they are in need of make-up or props.”

 Desirée van de Laar